Using Proxies for Efficient Handling of Remote Multidimensional Data

 from blosc2 import ProxyNDSource

-The Proxy class is a design pattern that acts as an intermediary between a client and a real data containers, enabling more efficient access to the latter.
-Its primary objective is to provide a caching mechanism for effectively accessing data stored in remote or large containers that utilize the ProxySource or ProxyNDSource interfaces.
+The `Proxy class <../../reference/proxy.rst>`__ in Blosc2 is a design pattern that acts as an intermediary between a (typically local) client and (typically remote) real data containers, enabling more efficient access to the latter.
+Its primary objective is to provide a caching mechanism for effectively accessing data stored in remote or large containers that utilize the ProxySource or ProxyNDSource interfaces, which serve as templates for defining custom proxy classes - in themselves they cannot be used to directly, as they are abstract classes.

-We are going to define our own MyProxySource proxy class that will inherit from ProxyNDSource interface; it will be responsible for downloading and storing only the requested chunks, progressively filling the cache as the user accesses the data.
+We are going to define our own MyProxySource proxy class that will inherit from and implement the ProxyNDSource interface; it will be responsible for downloading and storing only the requested chunks, progressively filling the cache as the user accesses the data.

 [11]: